zmaurer1/PlannerHW/README.md

 # PlannerHW
-So I think I was able to set up the html and css correctly, but I just wasn't able to think where to start with JavaScript.
-I set up the bones.
-I will resubmit I guess.
-I reached out for additional support.
+I was able to get this the to work by running a couple different for loops that cycle through the available slots on the schedule checking and saving to local storage and changing the color based on the time of day.
+Jquery and moment were utilized.